meesoft/PhotoLocator/README.md

 ## EXIF timestamp adjustment
 Image timestamps can be adjusted if the camera time setting was wrong.
-This can be used to correct missing daylight saving or time zone adjustment.
+This can be useful to correct e.g. missing daylight saving or time zone adjustment.

 ## Slideshow with location map
 There is also a full screen slideshow feature with a small location map display.
 The slideshow can also play video files.